koayon/statecraft/README.md

-# 🪄 Statecraft -  Store, manage and remix states for SSMs and Stateful models
+# 🪄 Statecraft -  Load, store and remix states for SSMs, Mamba and Stateful models

 ## TL;DR